MaharaProject/mahara/README.md

 Mahara is an open source ePortfolio system.
 An ePortfolio is a type of web application that allows learners to record and share evidence of their learning and reflect on their learning.
-Mahara can be used to create different types of portfolios, including learning portfolio, development portfolio, presentation / showcase portfolio, employability portfolio.
+Mahara can be used to create different types of portfolios, including learning portfolios, development portfolios, presentation / showcase portfolios and employability portfolios.

 For more information about Mahara and ePortfolios, see the Mahara manual's [introduction chapter](https://manual.mahara.org/en/22.04/intro/introduction.html#what-is-mahara).